 The process of designing, implementing and testing the internal control over financial reporting required to comply with this obligation is time consuming, costly and complicated.
-If we identify material weaknesses in our internal control over financial reporting, if we are unable to comply with the requirements of Section 404 of SOX in a timely manner or to assert that our internal control over financial reporting is effective, or if our independent registered public accounting firm is unable to express an opinion as to the effectiveness of our internal control over financial reporting, investors may lose confidence in the accuracy and completeness of our financial reports and the market price of our common stock could be negatively affected, and we could become subject to investigations by the stock exchange on which our securities are listed, the SEC or other regulatory authorities, which could require additional financial and management resources.
+If we identify material weaknesses in our internal control over financial reporting, if we are unable to comply with the requirements of Section 404 of SOX in a timely manner or to assert that our internal control over financial reporting is effective, or if our independent registered public accounting firm is unable to express an opinion as to the effectiveness of our internal control over financial reports and the market price of our common stock could be negatively affected, and we could become subject to investigations by the stock exchange on which our securities are listed, the SEC or other regulatory authorities, which could require additional financial and management resources.